nextleap-project/countermitm/source/new.rst

    with respective Dates and a list of (email-address, key fingerprints) tuples which were sent or received in a particular message.

-7. Alice and Bob now independently perform the following historic comparison
+7. Alice and Bob now independently perform the following historic verification
    algorithm:

    a) determine the start-date as the date of the earliest message (by Date)